OlgaUtochka/Nuitrack-docs/docs/UnityBasic_page.md

 ```

 3. In Unity, select the required number of joints in the object characteristics: **Native Avatar → Type Joint** and specify the
 joint types that you need.
-Drag-and-drop the prefab that will be used for displaying the user\'s joints (for example, a white sphere) to the **Prefab Joint**.
+Drag-and-drop the prefab that will be used for displaying the user's joints (for example, a white sphere) to the **Prefab Joint**.

     ![](Ubasic_image9.png)

 ### Note
 *To create a prefab in Unity (for example, a sphere), select **GameObject → 3D Object → {Sphere}**.
 Scale down the sphere
-that appeared on the scene so that its size is about 10 cm (1 Unity unit \~ 1 m).
+that appeared on the scene so that its size is about 10 cm (1 Unity unit ~ 1 m).
 Create a prefab in the **Project** tab:
 **Right Click → Create → Prefab**.
 Then, drag-and-drop the created sphere to the prefab.
 To learn more about prefabs, see the link at the end of this tutorial.*

-4. Let's create objects for visualization of joints using the saved prefab: create an array of the same dimension as the *typeJoint* array: *CreatedJoint = new GameObject\[typeJoint.Length\]*.
-After that, we start to create their copies on the scene in the loop using the Instantiate function.
+4. Let's create objects for visualization of joints using the saved prefab: create an array of the same dimension as the ```typeJoint``` array: ```CreatedJoint = new GameObject[typeJoint.Length]```.
+After that, we start to create their copies on the scene in the loop using the ```Instantiate``` function.
 Now, we define copies of the objects as children of the object that contains the script.
 As a result, the position of the parent object will correspond to the position of the sensor.

 ```cpp
 void Start()